peterhontaru/Exploratory-Data-Analysis-Youtube-Trending-Videos/Exploratory-Data-Analysis.md

             reached trending (in
             millions)?](#overall-whats-the-spread-of-views-for-those-that-reached-trending-in-millions)
           - [3.3.3.
-What does the profile look like for the majority of the videos that never reached the 1m Views mark?](#what-does-the-profile-look-like-for-the-majority-of-the-videos-that-never-reached-the-1m-views-mark)
+What does the profile look like for the majority of the videos that never reached the 1m views mark?](#what-does-the-profile-look-like-for-the-majority-of-the-videos-that-never-reached-the-1m-views-mark)
           - [3.3.4.
 Is a video required to trend for more than a day in order to get the best